0xapriori/Suave-research/README.md

 # Awesome SUAVE
-Repository for research notes and refernce materials related to SUAVE.
+This Repository is for research notes and reference materials related to SUAVE.
+I was maintaining a HackMD but i think this maybe a more flexible substrate.
 The repository features notes on the Spec proposd by Xyn, discussion with Christopher Goes, notes from the Bell Curve Podcast with Robert Miller, Jon Charb & Hasu, notes from talks by Robert Miller, Andrew Miller, and Daniel Marzec.

 ## Diagrams (my own)